-There are innovative programs in other states that address teacher shortages by addressing aspects of the structure of schools.
+Innovative programs in other states address teacher shortages by considering the structure of schools.
 These initiatives include implementing a 4-day school week and using remote teachers.

-Currently there are around 850 school districts in the nation that have implemented a 4-day school week to help with staffing shortages.
-Kentucky had two districts try this over 20 years ago, but they both moved back to a 5 day school week.
+Roughly 850 US school districts use a 4-day school week to help with staffing shortages.
+Two Kentucky districts tried this over 20 years ago, but both returned to a 5-day week.